-The facts of Gilbert and the Court's broad holdings already are sending shockwaves through the insurance coverage community.
-As a means to stop the ripple effect, Gilbert filed a motion for rehearing and amicus curiae support quickly is building.
-It seems apparent that, although the Court acknowledged it was taking the minority position, it did not fully appreciate the potential and perhaps unintended ramifications of its holdings.
-Accordingly, even if the Court does not reverse its 9-0 decision, it may take the opportunity to limit its holdings to the particular facts of Gilbert, specifying-perhaps-that the governmental immunity defense is a special one that is not on par with a statute of limitations or economic-loss rule defense.
-Put simply, this author does not believe the Court truly meant to hold that the contractually assumed liability exclusion is a pure "breach of contract" exclusion.
-Nevertheless, that is how the Court's opinion is being interpreted by some carriers.
-As such, if the Court does not clarify its holdings, insurance coverage for insureds who operate through contractual undertakings may be significantly undermined.
-In addition, its holding with respect to the estoppel argument has potential ripple effects as to what lengths an insurer can go to eliminate covered claims from an underlying lawsuit.
-To date, the Motion for Rehearing remains pending.
-Keep your fingers crossed.
+Because the Court's June 4, 2010 opinion sent shockwaves through the insurance coverage community, Gilbert filed a motion for rehearing and amicus curiae support poured in quickly.
+Gilbert-and the amici supporting its position-felt it was apparent that, although the Court acknowledged it was taking the minority position on the contractually assumed liability exclusion, the Court did not fully appreciate the potential and perhaps unintended ramifications of its holdings.
+Thus, Gilbert and those amici hoped the Court would-at the very least-take the opportunity to limit its holdings to the particular facts of Gilbert, specifying-perhaps-that the governmental immunity defense is a special one that is not on par with a statute of limitations or economic-loss rule defense.
+Put simply, this author did not believe the Court truly meant to hold that the contractually assumed liability exclusion is a pure "breach of contract" exclusion.
+Nevertheless, that is how the Court's opinion was being interpreted by some carriers.
+As such, Gilbert and those amici supporting it believed that if the Court did not clarify its holdings, insurance coverage for insureds who operate through contractual undertakings may be significantly undermined.
+In addition, its holding with respect to the estoppel argument had potential ripple effects as to what lengths an insurer can go to eliminate covered claims from an underlying lawsuit.